 For the second time in four years, Florida State will play in the Chick-fil-A Kickoff Game at Mercedes-Benz Stadium in Atlanta.
 After losing to Alabama to start the 2017, the Seminoles face the West Virginia Mountaineers from the Big 12 Conference.

-Then, after hosting Samford, FSU has road games at Boise State and NC State, with a bye week in the middle, before returning home to face Clemson, the reigning ACC champions and College Football Playoff runner-up.
+Then, after hosting Samford, FSU has road games at Boise State and NC State, with a bye week in the middle, before returning home to face Clemson, the reigning ACC champions and College Football Playoff National Championship Game runner-up.

-The back half of the schedule looks normal, including a rivalry game against Florida at home to end the regular season, but there’s no doubt it’s a heavy road slate in Norvell’s first year.
+The back half of the schedule looks normal, including conference games and a rivalry game against Florida at home to end the regular season, but there’s no doubt it’s a heavy road slate in Norvell’s first year.

 Florida State Football Schedule 2020

-September 5: vs. West Virginia Mountaineers (Atlanta, Georgia)
+September 5: vs. West Virginia Mountaineers (Atlanta, GA)Advertisement

 September 12: vs. Samford Bulldogs

-October 3: at NC State Wolfpack (Raleigh, North Carolina)*
+October 3: AT NC State Wolfpack (Carter-Finley Stadium — Raleigh, North Carolina)*

 October 10: vs. Clemson Tigers*